spatie/laravel-prefixed-ids/README.md

 ### Publish the config file

-Optionally, You can publish the config file with:
+Optionally, you can publish the config file with:
 ```bash
 php artisan vendor:publish --provider="Spatie\PrefixedIds\PrefixedIdsServiceProvider" --tag="laravel-prefixed-ids-config"
 ```